jjjtmy/jjjtmy/README.md

 ## Hi there!
 My name is Jolynn 👋

-🔭 I'm a Dietitian looking to switch to a software engineering role 📫 How to reach me: jolynntmy@gmail.com
+🔭 I'm a Dietitian looking to switch to a software engineering role  <br /> 📫 How to reach me: jolynntmy@gmail.com